 From The Lord of the Rings to Harry Potter to almost every animated Disney movie, the hero’s goal is the same.
 In order to save their loved ones and protect the world as we know it, the villain must die.
 Nothing else needs to happen to fix the world—just the villain’s death (or maybe the death of the villain’s whole team).

 The economic and political systems the villain had created, and the downstream effects they had on the rest of society?
 Immediately forgotten upon the villain’s death.
 The tremendous social influence the villain wielded while in power, and the social environment that propped them up?
-Gone immediately when the villain dies.
+Gone instantly when the villain dies.
 In stories that end with a Murder Fix, it’s like God’s eraser descends on the world to wipe away any lasting effects of the villain’s reign.
 True, a few heroes may have sacrificed themselves along the way, but all the bad things that happened are in the past.
 Murdering the villain fixed the world.
 The future will now be blissful and idyllic.

 No recent example of the Murder Fix is more barefaced than the Murder Fix at the end of the Star Wars sequel trilogy.
 After J. J. Abrams had set up Supreme Leader Snoke as the trilogy’s main antagonist, Rian Johnson shocked audiences by killing Snoke off halfway through the second film.
 The original Star Wars trilogy ended with a Murder Fix: Emperor Palpatine’s death led to the immediate collapse of the Galactic Empire—and presumably an end to all of the heroes’ problems at the time.